shardic-er/NoHumansAllowed/README.md

 Single player game vs. 3 AI players.
 Simple text interface
-Round timer
-Game scoring logic
 Single AI 'personality'
+simple login / register page
+JSON web token
+Single socket.io room

 - MPV-1

-2-3 concurrent human players, 6-8 Ai players simple login / register page
+2-3 concurrent human players, 6-8 Ai players
-AI player personalities
 Websocket based updates for messaging
+Game scoring logic
+Round Timer

 - MVP-2

 Run multiple concurrent game lobbies (kubrinetties?)
 Basic graphics? (preselection of profile pictures) Deployment - AWS server?
+AI player personalities

 ## Credits

 This game is based on the popular social deduction game "Among Us" and uses the ChatGPT API and pre-prompting techniques for the AI players.
-The game, its character prompts, and the vote scoring system were created by Eli Ronai and Caleb Bethea.
-All graphical assets are AI generated art by Dalle-2 and other [specified] generative art tools.
+The game, its character prompts, and the vote scoring system were created by Eli Ronai, Caleb Bethea, and Austyn Harriman.
+All graphical assets are AI generated art by Dalle-2 and other [specified] generative art tools, and Deep.ai image generation.

+// #TODO: Determine crediting specifications for all resources